fgrehm/blog/content/blog/2017-11-28-adventures-in-serverless-land-to-support-a-fight-against-corruption.md

 So far, the main focus of the team and where it currently excels is analyzing meal reimbursements from congresspeople.
-Those reimbursements are provided to them through the CEAP ("Cota para Exercício da Atividade Parlamentar" or "Quota for Exercising Parliamentary Activity" in English) by the Chamber of Deputies:
+Those reimbursements are provided to them through the CEAP ("Cota para Exercício da Atividade Parlamentar" or "Quota for Exercising Parliamentary Activity" in English) by the [Chamber of Deputies](https://en.wikipedia.org/wiki/Chamber_of_Deputies_(Brazil)):

 <center>
   <img src="https://serenatadeamor.org/images/infographic.png" alt="serenata-infographic" />
   <em>A bit of context on some of the rationale behind the project (source: Serenata's Website).<br>As of today, R$1 = US$0.31</em>
 </center>

-One of the things of interest of the project is "reading" scanned reimbursements receipts provided by deputies in search for things like alcoholic beverages and exact timestamps of when a meal was purchased.
-That data can be used to flag congress person's reimbursements as suspicious given they should not reimbursed for alcohol.
-Another use case is crossing the timestamps found with other dataset we have about parliamentary activity: if a congress person was in a session and the meal receipt is around the same time in another city, it probably means he/she bought food for other people (also not allowed).
+One of the things of interest of the project is "reading" scanned reimbursement receipt PDFs provided by deputies in search for things like alcoholic beverages and exact timestamps of when a meal was purchased.
+That data can be used to flag congress person's reimbursements as suspicious given they should not be reimbursed for alcohol.
+Another use case is crossing the timestamps found in the receipt with other datasets we have about parliamentary activity: if a congress person was in a session and the meal receipt is around the same time in another city, it probably means he/she bought food for other people (also not allowed).

 ## Why do I think a serverless architecture makes sense for this?